abahmed/kwatch/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what really happens.

 **Version/Commit**
-A version or commit of gearbox
+A version or commit of kwatch